Project-64/reloaded/README.md

 This one is much more controversial.
 God only knows how much I detest msdos and its "conventions",  which held computer science and the whole industry aback for more than a decade and still keep haunting us even today.
 I am - however - willing to bury my personal feelings about "8.3 file convention of DOS" and "extensions" (SCNR) for the sake of continuity and consistency.
 This means that:

 * documents file names will remain limited to 8.3 uppercase characters
-* version numbers for unaltered documents will remain as they were in the original archive
-* version numbers of the documents updated within this repository will be bumped  by one minor number over the highest available and will remain so for its life in the repository
-* If an updated version (with a higher version number than the originally used one) is found elsewhere and the changes are merged into the version available here - the version number will be updated accordingly

 A line in the etext like
->MAPC6412.TXT, etext #351#.
-This replaces MAPC6411.TXT from June 1998.
+>MAPC6412.TXT.
+This replaces MAPC6411.TXT, etext #351# from June 1998.

 shall be used to distinguish and make it clear what document in what version it is updated from.

 * new documents will adhere to the original file naming specifications (huh - is it really me writing this?) for consistency with the original project.

+There is one more thing, which requires a bit more of attention, though:
+####Version numbering scheme

+* version numbers for unaltered documents will remain as they were in the original archive
+* version numbers of the documents updated within this repository will be bumped by one minor number over the highest previously available and will remain so for its life in the repository, unless *structural* changes (like adding/removing relevant sections) are introduced later to the files
+* If an updated version (with a higher version number than the originally used one) is found elsewhere and the changes are merged into the version available here - the version number will be updated accordingly

 ###Language of the documents